-A Goal Tree is the kind of simple looking yet tricky tool. almost every time I explain the Tree principle and structure, my audience reacts with more or less subtle signs of impatience or disappointment “is this all?”.
+A Goal Tree is the kind of simple looking yet tricky tool.
+Almost every time I explain the Tree principle and structure, my audience reacts with more or less subtle signs of impatience or disappointment meaning “is this all?”.

 Critical Success Factors (CSFs) are top most objectives that must be achieved in order to have the Goal achieved.